In Plain English

 Key Points

-- Establishes a legal duty to provide speech and language therapy for eligible young offenders, across custody and community supervision.
+- Introduces a legal duty to identify and provide speech and language therapy for young offenders within the youth justice system.

 Who is affected?